NeuroDesk/neurodesk.github.io/content/en/tutorials-examples/tutorials/multimodal_imaging/MFCSC.md

 > Data were provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University, St. Louis, MO.

-When using the functional connectivity matrices, authors should cite:
+When using the functional connectivity matrices from OSF, authors should cite:

 > Civier O, Sourty M, Calamante F (2023) MFCSC: Novel method to calculate mismatch between functional and structural brain connectomes, and its application for detecting hemispheric functional specialisations.
 Scientific Reports https://doi.org/10.1038/s41598-022-17213-z